 Pyramid Healthcare’s continuum of care eases the treatment process by allowing individuals to remain in our system as they progress through treatment.
 We have treatment services throughout Pennsylvania and New Jersey for adolescents and adults.

-If you or someone you know needs help, contact our 24/7 admissions department.
+If you or someone you know needs help, call our 24/7 admissions department.